owolabioromidayo/owolabioromidayo.github.io/about.md

 <br/>
    A federated queueing platform for GPU processing in AI photo editing applications written using Python, React.js, and Websockets. <br >
-   Implemented a GPU Client that runs txt/img2img, inpainting, outpainting, upscaling and removal operations.
-Wrote a queueing server that connects GPU clients via WebSockets and handles task scheduling. <Br>
+   Implemented a GPU Client that runs txt/img2img, inpainting, outpainting, upscaling and removal operations. <br> Wrote a queueing server that connects GPU clients via WebSockets and handles task scheduling. <Br>
-   Wrote a frontend photo editing application using React.js which has a generalization layer to support models. <br> Wrote a server-server protocol for federation and trust-based priority scheduling for bad actor management. <br> Conducted simulations to profile the trust-based scheduling system on multiple federated queue servers.
+   Wrote a frontend photo editing application using React.js which has a generalization layer to support models. <br> Wrote a server-server protocol for federation and trust-based priority scheduling for bad actor management. <br> Conducted simulations to profile the trust-based scheduling system on multiple federated queue servers. <br>

    [[Project Page]](https://github.com/LightBox-Fed/)